Woodenonez/woodenonez.github.io/README.md

 To set up the environment to develop this theme, run `bundle install`.

-To preview the theme, run `bundle exec jeckyll serve` and open your browser at `http://localhost:4000`.
+To preview the theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.

 To test the theme, run `bundle exec rake preview` and open your browser at `http://localhost:4000/test/`.
 This starts a Jekyll server using content in the `test/` directory.
 As modifications are made to the theme and test site, it will regenerate and you should see the changes in the browser after a refresh.
 For more info, chech the [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).